An SF6 circuit breaker is an extinguisher that uses sulfur hexafluoride gas to cool and quench the arc.

 Since SF6 gas is electronegative and has a powerful love for free electrons, it absorbs the conducting free electrons in the arc to form immobile negative ions.

-Advantages of SF6 switchgear
+Advantages and disadvantages of SF6 breakers

 The advantages include